trezzuri/erpnext-docs/docs/en/setting-up/articles/easy-steps-to-setup-workflow.md

 When a company has multiple levels of approval for a document, a Workflow can be set.
-In ERPNext, you can go to Workflow list --> Create New --> Name the workflow and define :1.
+In SOMA, you can go to Workflow list --> Create New --> Name the workflow and define :1.
 States
 2. Transition rules.